How to Play Chess: Lessons from an International Master

 Overall, How to Play Chess: Lessons from an International Master is an excellent course for anyone who wants to learn how to play chess or improve their skills.
 Silman's engaging teaching style and comprehensive approach make the course both informative and fun, and the supplemental materials provide ample opportunities for practice and application.
 Whether you are a beginner or an advanced player, this course is sure to help you take your game to the next level.

-How to Play Chess: Lessons from an International Master is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on September 25, 2015.
+How to Play Chess: Lessons from an International Master is a series that ran for 1 seasons (24 episodes) between September 25, 2015 and on The Great Courses Signature Collection

 Filter by Source